woocommerce/woocommerce/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

-== FAQ ==
+== Frequently Asked Questions ==

+= Where can I find WooCommerce documentation and user guides =

 For further documentation on using WooCommerce, please sign up for free at http://www.woothemes.com/.
 This will provide access to extensive WooCommerce Codex, documentation and tips.

+The codex for WooCommerce can be found here: http://www.woothemes.com/woocommerce-codex/

+Clients and beginners will appreciate the user guide here: http://www.woothemes.com/woocommerce-codex/woocommerce-user-guide/

+= Where can I request new features and extensions? =

+You can vote on and request new features and extensions in our WooIdeas board - http://ideas.woothemes.com/forums/133476-woocommerce

+= Where can I report bugs or contribute to the project? =

+Bugs can be reported either in our support forum or preferably at the WooCommerce GitHub repository (https://github.com/woothemes/woocommerce/issues)

+= WooCommerce is awesome!
+Can I contribute? =

+Yes you can!
+Join in on our GitHub repository :) https://github.com/woothemes/woocommerce/

+== Screenshots ==

+1. The slick WooCommerce settings panel
+2. WooCommerce products admin
+3. WooCommerce sales reports

 == Changelog ==